jrsousa2/Python-scripts-for-iTunes-WMP/README.md

 all playlists that they wish to process separated by comma (the program has instruction prompts and other messages to guide the user).

 <br>**col_names**: This variable is entered straight into the code and identifies the tags that the user
 wants to extract from the mp3 files.
-<br>(The code can be easily modified to have this variable as a parameter to call the main macro with.)
+The code can be easily modified to have this variable as a parameter to call the main macro with.
 <br>Here's an example:
 <br>col_names =  ["Arq","Art","Title","Year"]